Carrie Moore (basketball): Michigan

 On May 7, 2021, Moore was named an assistant coach and recruiting coordinator for Michigan.

 Harvard

 On April 5, 2022, Moore was named the head coach for Harvard, following the retirement of longtime head coach Kathy Delaney-Smith.
+During the 2024–25 season, she helped lead Harvard to its first-ever Ivy League women's basketball tournament championship in 2025, and their first NCAA tournament appearance since 2007.